Bletting: Process

 Chemically speaking, bletting brings about an increase in sugars and a decrease in the acids and tannins that make the unripe fruit astringent.

 Ripe medlars, for example, are taken from the tree, placed somewhere cool, and allowed to further ripen for several weeks.
 In Trees and Shrubs, horticulturist F. A. Bush wrote about medlars that "if the fruit is wanted it should be left on the tree until late October and stored until it appears in the first stages of decay; then it is ready for eating.
 More often the fruit is used for making jelly."
 Ideally, the fruit should be harvested from the tree immediately following a hard frost, which starts the bletting process by breaking down cell walls and speeding softening.

 Once the process is complete, the medlar flesh will have broken down enough that it can be spooned out of the skin.
-The taste of the sticky, mushy substance has been compared to sweet dates and dry applesauce, with a hint of cinnamon.
+The taste of the sticky, mushy substance has been compared to sweet dates and dry apple sauce, with a hint of cinnamon.
 In Notes on a Cellar-Book, the great English oenophile George Saintsbury called bletted medlars the "ideal fruit to accompany wine."